 If you’re considering studying in Brighton, there are few places that seem as idyllic and as enjoyable as this seaside city.
 But does the reality live up to the hype?
+Let's find out!

-Universities in Brighton
+Student life in Brighton

 The University of Brighton is located in Moulsecoomb, on the edge of the city.
 It’s a decent walk to the beach or you can get a train, which is minutes from campus.